compsci-at-ccd/CSC-161-400/PITCHME.md

 ### Configure access
 - configure the firewall to allow vnc-server on 5901
 - put a network tag for "vnc-server"
-- Do you have a VNC remote access?
+- Do you have a VNC remote access client?
 RealVNC?
 TightVNC?

 +++?image=https://wallpapers.wallhaven.cc/wallpapers/full/wallhaven-91788.jpg
 ### Configure the instance - install desktop